machine that burns coal to release the heat energy

 A typical coalfired power plant burns 300 metric tons of co Quizlet

 Question.
-A typical coalfired power plant burns 300 metric tons of coal every hour to generate times 10^ {6} mathrm {MJ} ×106MJ of electric energy.
-1 metric ton = 1000 kg; 1 metric ton of coal has a volume of mathrm {m}^ {3} The heat of combustion of coal is 28 MJ/kg.
+A typical coalfired power plant burns 300 metric tons of coal every hour to generate times 10^ {6} mat {MJ} ×106MJ of electric energy.
+1 metric ton = 1000 kg; 1 metric ton of coal has a volume of mat {m}^ {3} The heat of combustion of coal is 28 MJ/kg.
 Assume that all heat is transferred from the fuel to ...

 What is clean coal technology? | HowStuffWorks